facebookresearch/fairseq2/doc/intro/training.rst

 `train_mt.py <https://github.com/fairinternal/fairseq2/blob/main/examples/train_mt.py>`_ is the training script for this tutorial.
 Start a process training the model on your machine::

-  python examples/train_mt.py train -w $WORKSPACE
+  fairseq2 train examples/cli/train_mt.py train -w $WORKSPACE

 If you're on a Slurm cluster you can use it by specifying which Slurm partition you want to use::

-  python examples/train_mt.py train -w $WORKSPACE --partition PARTITION
+  fairseq2 train examples/cli/train_mt.py train -w $WORKSPACE --partition PARTITION

 When starting ``fairseq2`` creates a folder for this run under the workspace folder, and tells it it's name.